The Biggest PCB Manufacturing Trends We’ve Seen This Year

-As Printed Boards become more complex, 3D integration is becoming one of the growing PCB design trends, allowing for better miniaturization and denser boards, fitting more into a smaller space.
+As the Printed Circuit Board become more complex, 3D integration is becoming one of the growing printed circuit board design trends, allowing for better miniaturization and denser boards, fitting more into a smaller space.
 The most promising approach to 3D integration is proving to be embedding components.

 A variety of components can be embedded, from passives such as resistors and capacitors, to actives such as integrated circuits and chips.
 Embedding offers a number of advantages.
 It allows for smaller boards with increased complexity, while at the same time improving system performance and reducing overall manufacturing costs.